 Home › Forums › Why Don’t Students Like School?
 By Daniel T. Willingham › Chapter 3 › What makes a good teacher? › What Makes a Good Teacher?

-This topic contains 6 replies, has 7 voices, and was last updated by Anonymous 1 year, 8 months ago.
+- This topic has 6 replies, 7 voices, and was last updated 2 years, 3 months ago by Anonymous.

 Willingham states that a good teacher has a certain style about them, while simultaneously having a knack for getting students to think through meaning and application.
 He then points out that what it really boils down to though is that the teacher seems like a good person in some way or another, and that they organize the class effectively.
 I think that both of these statements are very true.
 All of my favorite teachers have been the ones that I felt I had some level of a bond with.
 My high school geometry teacher was not a great teacher of the subject, but he was one of my favorite high school teachers because he had a big personality.
 I think that in showing students your true personality, you become more interesting to the students.
 This interest in you as a teacher can facilitate more student motivation to learn from you.
 Organization is also a huge factor for all types of students.
 Type A students will be annoyed if you aren’t as organized as they are, and Type B students need the structure and organization to guide them.